Colour of light

 We can immediately see how blue falls opposite to orange, yellow opposite purple and red opposite green – as Goethe observed.
 Indeed for every hue in the spectrum, we can visualise an opposite.
 Taking this a step further, if we make a second, slightly smaller wheel and rotate it half a turn, we can show the strong contrasts between opposing colours all along the wheel:

 The observation that colours that are opposite each other in the colour wheel seem to work in balance gives rise to the expression that the colours are “complementary”.
+Butchers shops in the high street make use of this visual phenomenon; red meat is traditionally surrounded by green vegetables or other greenery.
+The green surroundings make the meat look more red, while the red meat makes the greenery look more green; each complements the other.
 This is a harmonious contrast:

 In the picture below the orange and yellow of the sailing boat work well with the blue sea background and the areas of each colour are roughly in line with the observations of Goethe, i.e. orange is perceived as twice as bright as blue and balances when it takes up half as much area.